101 Weather And Home Weather Station Facts & Tips You Need To Know

 The size to which a hailstone can grow depends on the strength of the updrafts and the number of times the hailstone can be lifted up into sub-zero temperatures and collect more supercooled water drops.

 The air above the ground can be divided into different layers.
 The best way to think of this is to use the analogy of an onion.
-Just like an onion who has different layers that can be peeled away, the earth's atmosphere also consists of different layers of air.
+Just like an onion, which has different layers that can be peeled away, the earth's atmosphere also consists of different layers of air.

-There are 4 main layers surrounding the earth, called the troposphere, stratosphere, mesosphere and stratosphere.
+There are five main layers surrounding the earth, called the:

 The troposphere starts at the planet's surface and reaches a maximum height of around 16 km (10 miles).
-It is in this layer where most life takes place and is characterized by a drop in temperature as height is increased.
+It is in this layer where most life takes place and is characterized by a drop in temperature as altitude increases.

 A thin layer of air called the tropopause forms the upper boundary of the troposphere.